-But let’s just stipulate you don’t have a half million bucks to hire them—how do you as a solo or small firm leader do this on your own?
+But let’s just stipulate you don’t have a half million bucks to hire them—how do you as a soloist or small firm leader do this on your own?

 Start with this: resist the urge to choose the first name that pops into your head.
 Because this is a big decision.
 It deserves every bit as much thought and soak time as you put into building out your services and products.

 Your next step is to clearly articulate your plan and vision for your business/service/product.
 Who will you serve—and how?
-If it’s a product, than what exactly are you delivering and how?
+If it’s a product, then what exactly are you delivering and how?

 What are you already known for?
 How will you position yourself in your market—and who else is in that space?
 And—perhaps the very last thought that may be on your mind—what’s your exit strategy?